chloepham18/Credit_Risk_NTC/README.md

 ## 💡 Business Insight

 > With a focus on the NTC population (e.g., young adults), this model helps lenders expand their market while managing risk conservatively.
 A higher precision threshold ensures fewer false positives, retaining more creditworthy new applicants.

----

-## 🔮 Next Steps

-- Compare Random Forest with XGBoost for enhanced precision.